steersbob/brewblox-documentation/docs/dev/decisions/20211224_1_protobuf_commands.md

 extend google.protobuf.MessageOptions { BrewbloxMessageOptions brewblox_msg = 50001 [ (nanopb).type = FT_IGNORE ]; }
 ```

 We define basic messages for requests and response.
+The encoded messages are converted to base64 before serialization.
 The Spark parses all incoming messages using the request descriptor, and the service parses all incoming messages using the response descriptor.

 The payload for responses can be repeated (eg. list objects), but there are no repeated payloads for requests.